-Different sets of these alternative source names are defined for each Kayenne suite.
-Ensure the Kayenne Menu Application you are using is logged into the correct suite (Eng Setup, Eng Login).
-The same set of engineering names will be used by both Kayenne suites, however.
+Different sets of these alternative source names are defined for each Kayenne K-Frame suite.
+Ensure the GV Switcher menu application you are using is logged into the correct suite (Eng Setup, Eng Login).
+The same set of engineering names will be used by both Kayenne K-Frame suites, however.